cs3org/OCM-API/IETF-OCM-IP.md

 Two properties of [OCM] make this delegation possible without sharing secrets between the OCM Server and the Protocol Server:

-1. The OCM Server publishes its public keys at the Well-Known [RFC8615] path `/.well-known/jwks.json` in JWK format [RFC7517], and signs its server-to-server requests using HTTP Message Signatures [RFC9421].
+1. The OCM Server publishes its public keys as a JWK Set [RFC7517] at the URL advertised in the `jwksUri` field of its OCM API Discovery response, and signs its server-to-server requests using HTTP Message Signatures [RFC9421].
 2. The Code Flow lets the Receiving Server exchange the `sharedSecret` for an access token whose format [OCM] leaves entirely at the issuer's discretion.